Causal Influences over Social Learning Networks: Application to Social Media Data

 \textbf{Network structure.} Performance evaluation of the influence estimation algorithms in real-world social networks is challenging due to the absence of ground truth regarding influential users.
 There is also no ground truth reference for the confidence scores assigned by users to one another (i.e., combination weights) or for the information the users are obtaining from out-of-network resources (i.e., informativeness levels).
-Therefore, we utilize the framework from \cite{valentina2023discovering}, namely, a sub-network consisting of $K=20$ Twitter users, as illustrated in Fig.~\ref{fig:twitter_network}.
-Notably, this sub-network incorporates Elon Musk, a public figure with 140 million followers across Twitter, who is reportedly influential on cryptocurrency prices \cite{lennart_bitcoin_musk}.
+Therefore, we utilize the framework from \citep{valentina2023discovering}, namely, a sub-network consisting of $K=20$ Twitter users, as illustrated in Fig.~\ref{fig:twitter_network}.
+Notably, this sub-network incorporates Elon Musk (User 1), a public figure with 140 million followers across Twitter, who is reportedly influential on cryptocurrency prices \citep{lennart_bitcoin_musk}.
 All users within the sub-network actively share posts related to cryptocurrencies and bitcoin-related topics.
-Furthermore, one user, with username @MrLexton, who has 1,167 followers across Twitter, is notable for being followed by Elon Musk, as depicted in Fig.~\ref{fig:twitter_network}.
+Furthermore, we highlight another user (User 2), who has 1,167 followers across Twitter, is notable for being followed by User 1, as depicted in Fig.~\ref{fig:twitter_network}.
 Importantly, the sub-network exhibits a strong connectivity among its members.

-\textbf{Opinion processing.} The Twitter API is leveraged in order to collect the posts (tweets) of users between 01.01.2017 and 01.05.2022 relevant to crypto-currency discussions, using query keywords such as "coin", "bitcoin", or "crypto-currency".
-To quantify the contextual information of these posts to form the input beliefs, sentiment analysis based on neural language models \cite{loureiro2022timelms} is utilized.
+\textbf{Opinion processing.} The Twitter API is leveraged in order to collect the posts (tweets) of users between 01.01.2017 and 01.05.2022 relevant to crypto-currency discussions, using query keywords such as ``coin'', ``bitcoin'', or ``crypto-currency''.
+To quantify the contextual information of these posts to form the input beliefs, sentiment analysis based on neural language models \citep{loureiro2022timelms} is utilized.
 We refer to Fig.~\ref{fig:tweets_table} for some illustrative examples.
 The sentiment scores obtained through natural language processing ranges from 0 to 1, signifying the degree of positive attitude towards Bitcoin.
 These scores correspond to the beliefs of the agents on the hypothesis of ``Bitcoin is good/useful''.
 We consider two hypotheses, i.e., $H=2$, where the counter-hypothesis is ``Bitcoin is bad/harmful''.